 - increase your confidence and strengthen your skills base,

 - develop your ability to work independently and as a team member,

 - enhance your decision making and critical thinking skills,

 - allow you to enjoy your nursing career.

 2 x 6 month rotations will allow you to enhance decision making skills and critical thinking skills across a broad clinical mix.
 Graduates have the opportunity to nominate which clinical areas they would like to rotate to and we try very hard to match you with your requests.
 You do not need to have undergraduate experience in any of the clinical areas.

-The program is conducted over the three sites (Fitzroy, East Melbourne and Kew) and graduates should expect to rotate to different campuses.
+The program is conducted over three sites (Fitzroy, East Melbourne and Kew) and graduates should expect to rotate to different campuses.
 St Vincent’s Private East Melbourne is a 12 minute walk from St Vincent’s Private Fitzroy through the beautiful Fitzroy gardens and St Vincent’s Private Kew is only 5kms away in Kew.
 All campuses are easily accessible via public transport.
-In August 2017 a fourth site will open in Werribee.
+In January 2018 a fourth site opened in Werribee.
 The new site will provide opportunities for Graduate Nurses in the future.

 General Ward Rotations